markomlikota/CodingSoftware/README.md

 The folder "R" contains

 * folder "TutorialCodecollection",

-    + with the R-tutorial divided into sections, each of which is written as an .Rmd-file and published as an .html-file
+    + with .Rmd-files named as "R-Tutorial_SecXX_YZ.Rmd" and rendered to .html, one for each section of the R-tutorial

-    + with the files "R-Tutorial_AllCodesExceptPlotting.R" and "R-Tutorial_AllCodesPlotting.R" that contain all the codes from the R-tutorial
+    + with .R-files "R-Tutorial_AllCodesExceptPlotting.R" and "R-Tutorial_AllCodesPlotting.R" that compactly contain all codes from the R-tutorial and can be used to quickly look up commands when coding

 * folder "Templates", with templates for .R-, .Rmd- and .Rnw-files